-Ibiza has one airport, which is about 6km southwest from the capital, Ibiza Town.
+Ibiza Airport is 6km from Ibiza Town.

 Book a Thomas Cook holiday in Ibiza for unforgettable nights in some of the world’s best clubs and chilled-out days on the beach.

 Ibiza’s best resorts are scattered all around the coast of the island.
 Ibiza Town combines a historic UNESCO-listed old town with some of the best nightclubs on the island and nearby beaches within easy reach.
 Small friendly Es Cana is in the east and is home to Ibiza’s oldest and biggest hippy market.
 On the north-west coast are quiet San Antonio Bay and its buzzy neighbour San Antonio Town.
 For family holidays in Ibiza head to the east coast to Santa Eulalia and its broad sandy beach.
 Near the northernmost tip is the tranquil resort of Portinatx and its trio of beaches.